Cyren4/Raspberry_MC-2/README.md

 # Raspberry_MC-2

-This repository will contain the code to use
+This repository will contain the code to use.
 - Camera
 - Get a track of launch

+## Version of OS on Raspberry pi[...]